mkoehnke/WKZombie/README.md

 func press<T: Page>(then: PostAction) -> (button : HTMLButton) -> Action<T>
 ```

+**Note: HTMLButton only works if the "onClick" HTML-Attribute is present.
+If you want to submit a HTML form, you should use [Submit](#submit-a-form) instead.**

 ### Find HTML Elements

 The returned WKZombie Action will search the specified HTML page and return the first element matching the generic HTML element type and passed [SearchType](#special-parameters).